Lp-estimates for the variation for singular integrals on uniformly rectifiable sets: Preliminaries and auxiliary results

-Notice that $P(R)$ is a cube from $\DD^\mu$ but $ \Child( R)$ and $V(R)$ are collections of cubes from $\DD^\mu$.
-It is not hard to show that the number of cubes in $ \Child( R)$ and $V(R)$ is bounded by some constant depending only on $n$ and the AD regularity constant of $\mu$.
+for some constant $C_1>0$ big enough ($\Child(Q)$ are the {\em children} of $Q$, and $V(Q)$ stands for the {\em vicinity} of $Q$).
+Notice that $P(Q)$ is a cube from $\DD^\mu$ but $ \Child(Q)$ and $V(Q)$ are collections of cubes from $\DD^\mu$.
+It is not hard to show that the number of cubes in $ \Child(Q)$ and $V(Q)$ is bounded by some constant depending only on $n$ and the AD regularity constant of $\mu$, and on $C_1$ in the case of the vicinitiy.

+The following assumptions will be used in the sequel: $c_1$ in \eqref{defbq} is big enough so that and $C_1$ is big enough so that